nbos/nbos.github.io/posts/chunk.md

 model to determine the optimal next step is logically what we want to achieve but computationally excessive.

-First, the terms for the encoding of $m$ (dictionary size) and
-$\mathrm{\bf r}$ (dictionary) are constant in information regardless of *which* symbols are chosen for the next construction.
+The terms for the encoding of $m$ (dictionary size) and $\mathrm{\bf r}$ (dictionary) are constant in information regardless of *which* symbols are chosen for the next construction.
 While they contribute in determining when the program stops (when the total length stops decreasing), they can be dropped when sorting candidate joints.
-Same goes for the encoding of $N$ which is mostly constant between introductions and at worse only a few bits in size at specific steps between powers of two, which at most one will be crossed as the maximum change $N$ can take is to get halved if every pair gets constructed into a new symbol.
+Same goes for the encoding of parameter $N$ which is mostly constant between introductions and at worse only a few bits in size at specific steps between powers of two, which at most one will be crossed as the maximum change $N$ can take is to get halved if every consecutive pair in the working string gets constructed into a new symbol.

-For the introduction of a joint symbol with count $n_{01}$, constructed from symbols with counts $(n_0,n_1)$, the main terms that affect the total information are the term for the counts:
+For the introduction of a joint symbol with count $n_{01}$, constructed from symbols with counts $(n_0,n_1)$, the main terms that affect the total information are the term for parameters $\mathrm{\bf n}$ (the counts):

 $$\begin{align}
 \Delta I_{\mathrm{\bf n}}